Tutorial: Signin Compose

 ChatterID

 Create a new Kotlin source file called ChatterID.kt.
-We store the chatterID obtained from the chatterd backend in a singleton called ChatterID:
+We store the chatterID obtained from the chatterd back end in a singleton called ChatterID:

 object ChatterID {